krathalan/miscellaneous-scripts/README.md

 Please don't run these scripts without reading them first.
 Always read a script before running it on your machine, especially if it requires sudo/root privileges.

 Six POSIX-compliant sh scripts, six Bash scripts.
+Scripts ending in `.sh` are POSIX-complaint without "Bash-isms".
+Scripts that are Bash-only often are because of the use of arrays.

 ## `flac_to_opus` (bash)
 This Bash script will convert all "\*.flac" files in the working directory to "\*.opus" files and place all "\*.flac" files into a "flac/" directory, again in the working directory.